 Please fill out an application with your contact information and area(s) of interest.
-After your application is submitted, you'll be added to our monthly newsletter subscriber list and contacted by a LiveWell Lawrence leader about attending an upcoming work group meeting of your choice.
+After your application is submitted, you'll be added to our monthly newsletter subscriber list and contacted by a LiveWell leader about attending an upcoming work group meeting of your choice.

 We're excited to hear about your interests!

-Sexual Violence Prevention Ad Hoc Committee -- With funding from the Kansas Department of Health and Environment and leadership from the Sexual Trauma & Abuse Care Center, is being developed to conduct a 9-month community needs assessment focused on preventing sexual violence in Lawrence, Kansas.
+Sexual Violence Prevention Work Group -- With funding from the Kansas Department of Health and Environment and leadership from the Sexual Trauma & Abuse Care Center, is being developed to conduct a community needs assessment focused on preventing sexual violence in Lawrence, Kansas.
 Using the CDC’s Connecting the Dots framework as a guide, we will identify and address the community and societal risk and protective factors that are associated with sexual violence in Lawrence that are shared with other forms of violence (child abuse, teen dating violence, domestic violence, suicide, youth violence, bullying and elder abuse).
 This may include “upstream” factors such as education and jobs, features of the built environment, and social connectedness.
 This assessment will build off of the recently completed Douglas County Community Health Assessment.

-Health Equity Initiative -- Strengthen the LiveWell Lawrence coalition and respond to social and economic issues that impact health by authentically engaging residents in understanding and addressing the root causes of health inequity, like racism and income inequality.
+Health Equity Initiative -- Strengthen the LiveWell coalition and respond to social and economic issues that impact health by authentically engaging residents in understanding and addressing the root causes of health inequity, like racism and income inequality.
 Health inequities are differences which are not only unnecessary and avoidable but, in addition, are considered unfair and unjust.

 Healthy Built Environment -- Promotes active lifestyles by working with policymakers to increase and improve trails, sidewalks, public transit, parks and other community resources.
 Built environment refers to the human-made surroundings that provide the setting for activity, ranging from buildings and parks to neighborhood streets and transportation systems.